brontide/unbound-blacklist/README.md

 # Blacklist enforcing, recursive DNS resolver

 This project pairs unbound with a small python plugin that will block DNS resolution for hosts in a traditional hostfile blacklist.
+Now supports blocking of CNAME replies which match a blacklist item.

 First, update the docker-compose.yml for your IP you want to listen on.